helminthiases/helminthiases.github.io/index.md

 {: .fs-6 .fw-300 }

+Soil transmitted helminths (STH), i.e., geohelminths, are parasitic intestinal worms that cause intestinal nematode infections (INI).
+According to the Lancet's 2019 global burden of disease study INI - comprising *ascariasis*, *trichuriasis*, and *hookworm disease* - are the most prevalent of the neglected tropical diseases.
+Additionally, INI are the second most burdensome neglected tropical diseases, after dengue.

+A World Health Organization's hypothesis of geohelminths infections prevalence (ref.
+Professor Antonio Montresor) is that one or more WaSH (water, sanitation, and hygiene) variables impact prevalence rates.
+This project investigates whether one or more WaSH variables are geohelminths infections prevalence risk factors.
+The investigation is via Binomial geostatistical logistic models.

+The project depends on the World Health Organization's <a href="https://espen.afro.who.int/" target="_blank">ESPEN</a> (Expanded Special Project for the Elimination of Neglected Tropical Diseases) <i>geohelminths infections survey experiments</i> <a href="https://admin.espen.afro.who.int/docs/api" target="_blank">data</a>.

 <p style="margin-top: 30px; margin-bottom: 30px">
 These pages complement the project's <b>(a)</b> code repositories, and <b>(b)</b> its accompanying thesis.
 The <a href="/hub">Content, Repositories</a> page outlines the purpose of each repository.</p>